mlcommons/training/sentiment_analysis/README.md

 ### Publication/Attribution
 Convolution neural network based on Johnson, R. and Zhang, T. (2014), [Effective use of word order for text categorization with convolutional neural networks](https://arxiv.org/abs/1412.1058), CoRR abs/1412.1058.

-We have also included an LSTM based model from inspired by the following two papers: [Supervised and Semi-Supervised Text Categorization using LSTM for Region Embeddings](https://arxiv.org/abs/1602.02373) and [Semi-supervised Sequence Learning] (https://arxiv.org/abs/1511.01432).
+We have also included an LSTM based model from inspired by the following two papers: [Supervised and Semi-Supervised Text Categorization using LSTM for Region Embeddings](https://arxiv.org/abs/1602.02373) and [Semi-supervised Sequence Learning](https://arxiv.org/abs/1511.01432).
 In future versions of the benchmark, we intend to update the benchmark to train on a larger dataset.
 This LSTM based model would be useful for training on larger datasets.

 ### List of layers
 The model consists of an embedding layer followed by two sequence convolution layers and cross entropy cost layer.